 Once you’ve worked out what type of certification you need, you’ll need to:

-- Take steps to ensure you meet the prerequisite requirements to be eligible for certification testing;
+- Ensure you meet the prerequisite requirements to be eligible for your selected certification.

 - Recertify every three years to maintain your credential.